apisnetworks/apiscp-docs/admin/managing-accounts.md

 Arrays are encapsulated using brackets ("[]") and hashes notated with a colon (":").
 To grant SELECT , INSERT, and DELETE privileges on database "foo" for user "secondary" connecting over localhost on the account example.com, the following command would be used:

 `cmd -d debug.com sql_set_mysql_privileges secondary localhost foo "[select:1,insert:1,delete:1]"`

+# Filesystem Template
+**Filesystem Template** ("FST") represents a collection of read-only layers shared among accounts named after each service enabled.
+The top-most layer that contains read-write client data is called the **Shadow Layer**.
+Services live in ``/home/virtual/FILESYSTEMTEMPLATE`` and are typically hardlinked against system libraries for consistency.

+## Restricting Updates
+Restriction is done through ```etc/synchronizer.skiplist```.
+Modified system files, including user control files such as shadow, passwd, and group, are good candidates for inclusion into the skiplist.

+> Any files shared via ```/.socket``` that are linked to from ```/usr``` as a symbolic link should be present in the skiplist to prevent yum-synchronizer from deleting the file on package update.

+## Populating FST
+An initial population is done using ``yum-synchronizer``.
+All installed services are located in the system database in "site_packages".
+New services may be installed using `yum-sychronizer install PACKAGE SERVICE` where *SERVICE* is a named service under `/home/virtual/FILESYSTEMTEMPLATE` and corresponds to an installed service module.

+## Breaking Links
+A FST file may need to be physically separated from a system file when customizing your environment.
+For example, you may want to change `/etc/sudo.conf` in `/home/virtual/FILESYSTEMTEMPLATE/siteinfo/etc` and keep it separate from the system sudo.conf that would be sourced when logging in as root.
+* First, verify the file is linked:
+    * ```stat -c %h /home/virtual/FILESYSTEMTEMPLATE/siteinfo/etc/sudo.conf```
+    * *A value greater than 1 indicates a hardlink elsewhere, likely to its corresponding system path.
+This is only true for regular files.
+Directories cannot be hardlinked in most   filesystems*
+* Second, break the link:
+    * ```cp -dp /home/virtual/FILESYSTEMTEMPLATE/siteinfo/etc/sudo.conf{,.new}```
+    * ```rm -f /home/virtual/FILESYSTEMTEMPLATE/siteinfo/etc/sudo.conf```
+    * ```mv /home/virtual/FILESYSTEMTEMPLATE/siteinfo/etc/sudo.conf{.new,}```
+    * *sudo.conf has now had its hardlink broken and may be edited freely without affecting /etc/sudo.conf.
+Running stat again will reflect "1".*

+## Propagating Changes
+Once a file has been modified within the FST, it is necessary to recreate the composite filesystem. `service fsmount reload` will dump all filesystem caches and rebuild the layers.
+Users logged into their accounts via terminal will need to logout and log back in to see changes.